Short answer

 Protect the intake boundary

 The intake workflow should collect enough information to route the enquiry, but not invite sensitive detail before the firm is ready to handle it.
 Keep conflict checks, confidentiality warnings and matter acceptance rules clear.
-If automation is used, it needs strict limits on what it asks and stores.
+If automation is used, it needs strict limits on what it asks, stores and summarises.

 Make ownership visible

 A new enquiry needs an owner, even if the fee earner is in court, in meetings or buried in billable work.
-The workflow should show who received it, who is responsible for the next action, and when the prospect should hear back.
+The workflow should show who received it, who is responsible for the next action, what the current status is and when the prospect should hear back.

 Follow-up should not rely on memory

 Many law firms lose prospects after the first acknowledgement.
 Build follow-up around clear statuses: new, awaiting conflict check, awaiting fee earner review, call booked, proposal sent, closed.
-Each status should trigger the next sensible action.
+Each status should trigger the next sensible action and preserve a simple evidence trail.

 Use AI carefully